voxtourai/voxtourai.github.io/_features_overview/how-does-voxrout-mode-work.md

    ![Selecting a Destination]({{ site.baseurl }}/assets/images/voxrout-landing-page-search-bar.webp)

 2. **View Available Tours:** Once your destination is selected, the map screen will display the area.
-On the right side of the map, you'll find a list of available tours for the currently displayed area.
+On the laptop, the list of available tours for the displayed area will appear on the right side of the map.
+On mobile, this list is shown at the bottom of the screen.
+Select a tour from the list to begin your guided experience.

    ![Available Tours]({{ site.baseurl }}/assets/images/voxrout-destination-page-with-tour-list.webp)

-3. **Review Tour:** Select a tour from the list to begin your guided experience.
-The app will provide turn-by-turn directions and informative content at each point of interest.
+3. **Review Tour:** The app will display an overview of the tour, including its title, rating, duration, distance, and type.
+You can also review the description and a list of points of interest.
+On the laptop, this information is presented alongside a detailed map.
+On mobile, the same details are displayed in a scrollable format for easy access.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-overview-page.webp)